onur-CK/SkillFlow/TESTING.md

 - **Query Refinement**: Refactoring queries to reduce complexity and improve performance
 - **Caching Strategies**: Implementing caching where appropriate to reduce database load

+These optimizations help ensure that the application remains responsive even as the dataset grows.

 ## Bugs

 ### Fixed Bugs